CocoIndex Plus installation

-CocoIndex is supported on the following operating systems:
+CocoIndex Plus is supported on the following operating systems:

 - macOS: 11.0+ on arm64